Costs Involved in Owning a House

 You’ll have several different costs wrapped into one number when you purchase a home at closing.

 • Down payment.
-Generally, your down payment is between 3% and 20% (or more) of your home’s purchase price.
+Generally, your down payment is between three and 20 percent (or more) of your home’s purchase price.

 • Closing.
-Usually, 5% to 7% of the home’s purchase price includes home inspection, transfer taxes, title company fees, settlement fees, mortgage company fees, homeowners insurance, administrative fees and escrow.
-To know the exact amount of fees you might pay on a property you’re interested in, work with a trusted mortgage lender in your area or check out our mortgage calculator.
+Usually, five to seven percent of the home’s purchase price includes home inspection, transfer taxes, title company fees, settlement fees, mortgage company fees, homeowners insurance, administrative fees and escrow.
+To know the exact amount of fees you might pay on a property you’re interested in, reach out to our mortgage team or check out our mortgage calculator.

 • Relocation.
 Renting a moving vehicle and enlisting help your family and friends can be a relatively low-cost but labor-intensive move.
 However, if you need to use moving professionals, it can cost from $14 to $16 per square foot to move into a home.